jkeuper/jkeuper.github.io/_posts/2017-09-30-git-bisect.md

 through your commit history to help you identify the commit which introduced the faulty behavior, as quickly as possible.

 Let's start!
-First tell git the current situation is not OK and what commit you know for sure the faulty behaviour was not yet present.
+First tell git the current situation is not OK and which commit you know for sure the faulty behaviour was not yet present.

 ```console